Genomic Next-Token Predictors are In-Context Learners: Discussion

 \textbf{Why not test the models on semantic tasks?} Semantic tasks -- such as identifying the capitals associated with countries, classifying malformed proteins, etc. -- require a fair amount of pretraining exposure to the concepts involved in the task as well as measuring ICL.
 While it's undoubtedly ICL when a model infers a semantic transformation (for instance, country$\to$capital, word$\to$opposite), the pretraining knowledge necessary to manifest this ICL precludes its use in extreme cross-modality comparisons.
-Focusing on far simpler bitstring transformations that can be learned entirely in-context allows for an apples-to-apples comparison between Evo2 and Qwen3.
+Focusing on far simpler bitstring transformations that can be learned entirely in-context allows for an apples-to-apples comparison between Evo2 and Qwen3. \begin{addition} To ensure that the ICL observed is not an artifact of this simplified domain, we additionally demonstrate in Appendix~\ref{app:evo2_icl_demo} that Evo2 exhibits robust, scaling ICL on a native genomic task (promoter classification), though we exclude this from the main comparison to maintain parity with the linguistic models. \end{addition}

 \textbf{Beyond the \textbf{\textit{H$_1$}}-\textbf{\textit{H$_2$}} dichotomy.} While we presented \textbf{\textit{H$_1$}} and \textbf{\textit{H$_2$}} (in \S\ref{sec:intro}) as contrasting hypotheses, they are not necessarily mutually exclusive.
 It is entirely plausible that both hold simultaneously -- that certain distributional properties inherent in natural data, shared across human language and other natural domains such as genomics, contribute to the emergence of ICL.
 In this view, linguistic compositionality may represent one instance of a broader statistical substrate that fosters ICL.
 We framed the two hypotheses as a dichotomy primarily to highlight the contrast between language-specific and modality-general explanations, rather than to suggest that only one can be true.